Knivsta

-Knivsta is a locality and the seat of Knivsta Municipality, Uppsala County, Sweden with 19,765 inhabitants.
+Knivsta is a locality and the seat of Knivsta Municipality, Uppsala County, Sweden with 20,167 inhabitants.
+It is known for being one of the safest areas in Sweden, consistently ranking among the top 5 safest municipalities (out of 290) for more than a decade.

 Geography

 The town sits on the Stockholm-Uppsala railway 48 km north from Stockholm and 18 km south from Uppsala, and has a station in the heart of the town.

 History

 There originally was a timber industry in Knivsta.
 At the location of the former sawmill, there are plans (As of 2007) to erect new apartment and business buildings.
 Knivsta has a small centre, where there is a library, some banks, shops, restaurants, cafés and the Knivsta railway station.
 In nearby areas there is also a sport and swimming hall.
 The Knivsta Municipality is often thought as expansive, because of the frequent immigration, mostly to the nearby town of Alsike.
 Many residents commute to Uppsala, Stockholm, or Arlanda.

 Knivsta's old church, or Saint Stephen's Church, was built in the 14th century and is located south of the town centre.